DrDeadlock/Synchra/Synchra - Obsidian Vault/Resources/Tasks/Sync Tasks.md

 - [ ] Folder is opened in Finder / Explorer

 ## Perform Sync Actions
+- [ ] The system clears excess files in Dest
+- [ ] The System clear excess Directories in Dest
+- [ ] The System copies excess Files in Src
+- [ ] The System copies excess Directories in Src

 - [ ] User Creates a new File under src
 - [ ] User Deletes a File
 - [ ] User Changes a File